ndegerman/xyz-cv-api/Readme.md

 ### `POST /api/attribute`

 Used to create attributes that are used for access purposes.
-Make sure that the request is a formatted JSON object (in [Postman](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm) you need to add a `Contant-Type` header with `application/json`).
+Make sure that the request is a formatted JSON object (in [Postman](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm) you need to add a `Content-Type` header with `application/json`).
 The json object should have the following field:

 	"name": "yourAttributeName"